 The “Time to Live” field allows you to set a custom length of time to store messages with the push messaging service.
 Braze’s default values for time to live are 4 weeks for FCM and 31 days for ADM.
 If the hypothetical user from the example above were to reconnect their device 4 weeks after the game with the time to live set to the default, then those messages would have already expired in the messaging service and would not be delivered.

 FCM has a limit of 4 Notification IDs per app.
 If you use more than 4 Notification IDs, FCM does not make any guarantees as to which ones will be respected.
-Braze uses 2 of these by default for campaigns and feedback responses, so make sure to specify only up to 2 additional Notification IDs for Android messages.
+Braze uses one of these by default for campaigns, so make sure to specify only up to three additional Notification IDs for Android messages.

 Summary text allows you to set additional text in the “Expanded Notification” view.
 It also serves as a caption for notifications with images.